yangshuzhan/io_scene_pbrt/README.md

 4. Now you can press render button or F12 and get the image results in blender.
 # Changes

-Support for directional lights, area lights are rendered as point lights currently.
+Support for directional lights, area lights are rendered as disc lights currently.

 Export resolution now uses blender's scene resolution.